 - Remove the crust from the bread slices and cut into pieces.
 Soak with the beaten egg.
 If it is not fresh fish, add 1 or 2 tablespoons of breadcrumbs (optional).
 Integrate.
 Store in the refrigerator for 30 minutes.

 - Place a quantity of preparation in the burger mold and level with a spoon.
 Form the medallion by pressing the handle of the mold to compact.
-Use food dividers to facilitate handling.
+Use food separators to facilitate handling.

 - In a bowl, place the eggs, mustard, milk, garlic and parsley.
 Beat.
 Carefully pass the medallions one at a time through the egg mixture.
-And bread (go through a breadcrumb).
+Bread (pass through batter).

 - Fry in hot oil at medium low for 4-5 minutes on both sides (8-10 minutes total).
 Remove and place on absorbent kitchen paper.